By Mike Romero

 “No Such Thing (As Getting Over You)” probably has the most heartbreaking lyrics of the entire record, but this is tempered by the absolute jam behind it.
 Guitarist Mark Lanham steals the show again with two impressive guitar features.
 The rhythm section is tight, and Collier’s Hammond organ is a nice touch.

 The back half of the record features some more nuanced guitar work courtesy of The Tourists’ original lead guitarist, Trevor Harmon.
 Harmon’s work on Juneau was more compositional in nature compared to Lanham’s more unrestrained approach, and there’s no exception here.
 The title track is a retro 6/8 ballad with a great walking bass line from Alessandro Improta.
 Barrow’s vocals really shine on this track.
-It’s intimate and romantic, and really captures the vintage style the band only approached on the first two tracks.
+It’s intimate and romantic, and really captures the vintage style the band only approached on the first two songs.

-The record’s two lead singles round out the record.
+The EP’s two lead singles round out the record.
 “Never Stop” really highlights how well The Tourists work as a unit.
 There’s some interesting rhythmic interplay all throughout, and some truly surprising twists and turns.
 Harmon’s guitar solo soars, and he has some great motifs at the end.
 “Sweet Honey” is a bop, plain and simple.
 Perkins’ drum solo is well executed, and while the lyrics aren’t as deep as other tracks on the record, they’ll stick in your head for days.
 It’s good fun.

 My only complaint with this record is the lack of layers.
 It plays like a live record with some slight studio touches.
 Even vintage Motown records had a lot more going on than this one does, and I can’t help but feel like this record doesn’t quite live up to its vision.
 However, it’s definitely a major step forward for the band, and is sure to surprise old fans while winning them new ones.